SoggyRhino/4337-Project1/devlog.md

 and not adding minor mistakes to the code.

-The biggest issue I had was that I thought it would be fine to mix characters and strings in the array but now I changed it such that it is all strings.
+The biggest issue I had was that I thought it would be fine to mix characters and strings in the array, but now I changed it such that it is all strings.

+It's not really accomplishing something, but I've started to work out how error handling is going to work.

+Next session is to work on a basic implemntation of the calculator.
+It shouldn't be too bad since im going to skip the $ references for now (just hard coded $2 -> 2 etc)